-At a time when the skills shortage proves to be a big challenge for the industry and young adults are considering the next step in their career, Joanne Holmes asks where are all the girls?
+At a time when the industry is facing a skills shortage and young adults are considering their next steps in their careers, Joanne Holmes wonders, “Where are all the girls?”

-The idea that you can’t be ‘feminine’ in the construction industry must be demolished and ‘women in construction' are not necessarily females wearing hard hats – this was the take home message at a three-day careers advice event I attended in Lincolnshire recently.
+The notion that you can’t be ‘feminine’ in the construction industry must be dispelled, and ‘women in construction’ aren’t always females wearing hard hats – this was the main takeaway message from a three-day careers advice event I attended recently in Lincolnshire.

-Standing up in front of 160 year six children is a rarity in my job as a manager at Lindum, but I was delighted to take the opportunity to speak to potential employees of the future at Boston College.
+Standing in front of 160 year six children is unusual in my job as a manager at Lindum, but I was thrilled to have the opportunity to speak to future employees at Boston College.

-My message was clear: 'the construction industry is not for girls...and it's not for boys...it’s for everyone.
-We all benefit from the new schools, houses, hospitals, roads, airports, football stadiums and leisure centres built by the industry, so why shouldn’t we all be involved in creating them?'
+It’s not just for boys…for it’s everyone.
+We all benefit from the industry’s new schools, houses, hospitals, roads, airports, football stadiums, and leisure centres, so why shouldn’t we all be involved in their creation?’

-The construction industry is crying out for young adults who are interested and passionate about working in the sector, which I explained isn’t just about donning a hard hat.
-Anyone interested in art and design can consider architecture, if they are good at maths, quantity surveying or engineering may be a good avenue and people who are good with their hands and like making things could try a craft skill, while problem-solvers may wish to think about site management or planning.
-The best thing about construction is it’s a vibrant and exciting industry to work in.
+The construction industry is in desperate need of young adults who are interested and passionate about working in the industry, which, as I explained, is more than just donning a hard hat.
+Anyone interested in art and design should consider architecture; if they are good with numbers, quantity surveying or engineering may be a good option; people who are good with their hands and enjoy making things should consider a craft skill; and problem solvers should consider site management or planning.
+The best thing about working in construction is that it is a vibrant and exciting industry.

-Lindum is part of the East Midlands Property Alliance which runs an innovative training academy across the East Midlands.
-Young people are receiving training in key skills such as building, joinery, site management and surveying to drive the next generation of construction workers – it’s opportunities like this we need to be shouting about to make sure we help to sustain the industry.
+Lindum is a member of the East Midlands Property Alliance, which operates an innovative training academy throughout the region.
+Young people are being trained in key skills such as building, joinery, site management, and surveying to drive the next generation of construction workers – it’s opportunities like these that we need to promote to ensure the industry’s long-term viability.

-At the construction taster event almost 500 young people gained hands on experience in a variety of construction-related jobs: bricklaying, plastering, joinery, decorating and technical skills such as plant vehicle maintenance, quantity surveying, planning and also professional skills from The Institute of Civil Engineers, bridge building and land surveying.
+Almost 500 young people participated in the construction taster event, where they gained hands-on experience in a variety of construction-related jobs, including bricklaying, plastering, joinery, decorating, and technical skills such as plant vehicle maintenance, quantity surveying, planning, and professional skills from The Institute of Civil Engineers, bridge building, and land surveying.

-At the end of the day each activity leader chose one student who had impressed them the most.
-Out of 20 activities, 18 of the best achievers on day one were girls.
-Brilliant - job done!
+At the end of the day, each activity leader selected one student who had most impressed them.
+On day one, 18 of the top achievers in each of the 20 activities were female.
+Fantastic – job well done!

-The following two days attracted year eight, nine and ten students who were mostly young men – where were all the girls?
+The next two days drew year eight, nine, and ten students, the majority of whom were young men – where were all the girls?

-We all grow and we all change, I understand that, but it made me wonder… why did I stick with it?
-At age eight when my parents said a Sindy House was too expensive, I built my own.
-I knew at 14 that my future would involve technology.
-I did work experience placement at a Rover garage and my (female) physics teacher had explained engineering to me as ‘practical physics' and I knew it was for me.
-A WISE (Women in Science and Engineering) summer school at the University of Bath cemented my interest and I was hooked.
+I understand that we all grow and change, but it made me wonder… why did I stick with it?
+When my parents said a Sindy House was too expensive for me at the age of eight, I built my own.
+I knew when I was 14 that I wanted to work in technology.
+I did a work placement at a Rover garage, and my (female) physics teacher had described engineering to me as ‘practical physics,’ so I knew it was the path for me.
+I was hooked after attending a WISE (Women in Science and Engineering) summer school at the University of Bath.

-My mum worked in the Construction Industry since I was ten (as a PA to a finance director) and was involved with many areas of a growing family Construction Group.
-It was always in the background for me as I heard stories about her work at home.
-Key people in my life (parents, grandparents, teachers) as I grew up allowed me to follow my ‘hobbies’: problem solving, maths, making things – by no means a unique set of interests.
+Since I was ten, my mother has worked in the construction industry (as a PA to a finance director) and has been involved in many aspects of a growing family Construction Group.
+It was always in the back of my mind as I listened to stories about her work at home.
+As I grew up, key people in my life (parents, grandparents, teachers) allowed me to pursue my ‘hobbies’: problem solving, math, and making things – by no means a unique set of interests.

-So how do we keep the girls engaged?
-I would urge any parents and grandparents, aunts and uncles reading this to remind the young people in their family of the enthusiasm they had in year 6 and find a way to follow it through when peer pressure gets in the way.
+So, how do we keep the ladies interested?
+I would encourage any parents, grandparents, aunts and uncles reading this to remind the young people in their family of their enthusiasm in year 6 and to find a way to keep it going when peer pressure gets in the way.

-At a recent Women in Construction event I listened to Janet Becket from Carbon Saver UK talk about her career in the industry and she put forward the idea that images of women in hard hats are unhelpful, but if you google ‘women in construction' that’s what you see.
-She, like me, hardly ever wears a hard hat in her role today.
-Most of her work is carried out in smart offices, at a computer, in design meetings with other professionals.
+At a recent Women in Construction event, I heard Janet Becket from Carbon Saver UK speak about her career in the industry, and she suggested that images of women in hard hats are unhelpful, but if you google ‘women in construction,’ that’s exactly what you get.
+She, like me, rarely wears a hard hat in her current position.
+The majority of her work is done in smart offices, on computers, and in design meetings with other professionals.

-I have been asked by male colleagues how to recruit more women, I have always struggled to answer because I just knew it was right for me.
-Now I know how I will answer, I will suggest they attend the next event they see titled 'Women in Construction' and join in with the discussion.
-Back to my previous point, ‘it’s not for girls, it's not for boys, it’s for everyone’.
-And that goes for recruitment too.
+When male colleagues have asked me how to recruit more women, I have always struggled to respond because I just knew it was the right thing for me.
+Now that I know how I’m going to respond, I’m going to suggest that they go to the next ‘Women in Construction’ event and participate in the discussion.
+Back to my previous point, ‘it’s not just for girls or boys; it’s for everyone.’
+This also applies to recruitment.

-Can procurement teams influence the gender balance?
-I think so, by keeping it local.
-I have been a construction and STEM ambassador for 17 years but today, most of my colleagues with families would prefer to be able to work close to home which is especially true for women with young children.
+Can procurement teams have an impact on gender balance?
+By keeping it local, I believe so.
+I’ve been a STEM and construction ambassador for 17 years, but most of my colleagues with families would prefer to be able to work close to home, especially women with young children.